AthleteX-DAO/sports-cids/README.md

 For example: */#/NFL/18882_history*

-To see currently available sports, go to the base route (and you will alos be able to see the current CIDs that are being requests to fetch the data).
+To see currently available sports, go to the base route (and you will also be able to see the current CIDs that are being requests to fetch the data).

-Currently, the api is hosted here at [icy-sun-3786.on.fleek.co](https://icy-sun-3786.on.fleek.co/), but this should be placed within the AthleteX domain soon.
+Currently, the API is hosted here at [icy-sun-3786.on.fleek.co](https://icy-sun-3786.on.fleek.co/), but this should be placed within the AthleteX domain soon.

 ----

 ## Adding New Markets

-Complete the following steps in the [AthleteX-DAO](https://github.com/AthleteX-DAO) orginization repos in GitHub.
+Complete the following steps in the [AthleteX-DAO](https://github.com/AthleteX-DAO) organization repos in GitHub.

 ### [sports-cids](https://github.com/AthleteX-DAO/sports-cids)